South Miami teacher Jorge Cast has his enemies of the people all neatly figured out – including the mainstream media.

 “When the media tells you something is white, you believe it’s black.
 When they tell you it’s right, you believe it’s wrong.”

-As Cast spoke, Trump tweeted – claiming his predecessor, President Obama, had wiretapped the phones at Trump Tower in New York during last year’s presidential campaign.
+As Cast talked, Trump tweeted – claiming his predecessor, President Obama, had wiretapped the phones at Trump Tower in New York during last year’s presidential campaign.
 No proof.
 Just another reckless @realDonaldTrump assertion – one even the FBI director says is bogus.

 But you can be sure the Trump troops believe it.
 Believe that black is white.
 Wrong is right.